Publish Date: 09/01/2022

-No matter what you hear, Larry Legend was one of the greatest players to ever grace an NBA court.
-1986 was his finest season and his numbers were remarkable.
+No matter what you hear, Larry Legend was one of the greatest players ever to grace an NBA court.
+1986 was his finest season, and his numbers were remarkable.
 Bird won his third consecutive NBA MVP award by averaging 25 points, 9.8 rebounds, and 7.8 assists.
-Bird could do it all and in 1986 he did.
+Bird could do it all, and in 1986 he did.

 This cannot be argued.
 You had four men on the frontline that would all make it into the Hall of Fame.
 Of course, there was Bird and McHale, but you also had the greatest one-two punch in NBA history at center in Robert Parrish and Bill Walton.
 Nobody expected much from Walton as his injuries were his Achilles heel.
 This was not the case in 1986.

 There have been other great sixth men in NBA history, but there was never, for that one year, a sixth man who affected the game in the way that Walton did.
 He gave them a dimension that no team had and the best one-two center punch in the history of the game.
 That was a dimension that no team has ever had.
 The game has changed so radically and everybody says the big men don’t matter anymore.
 I think those big men would make it matter.
 I just think they would impose their will on the teams of today.